 We finished our trip with a stay in San Gimignano and a side trip to Volterra.

 In the past 6 years I’ve returned to Greve, Castellina, Radda and Gaiole three times and San Gimignano twice.

-In 2010 I wrote in my journal, “Today we had a leisurely breakfast then headed out to Castellina, Radda and Gaiole in Chianti.
+When my sister asked me to take her to the places I visited on my bike trip, I included these four towns.
+During that trip I wrote in my journal, “Today we had a leisurely breakfast then headed out to Castellina, Radda and Gaiole in Chianti.
 Sue seemed to enjoy Castellina and Radda and the spectacular scenery which is much more mountainous and forested than southern Tuscany.
 But it started to rain in Gaiole and we had to sit in the car and eat our fruit.
 We drove from there to Badia a Coltibuono, buying a few things in the shop and wandering through the 12th century Abbey.”

-As I mentioned above my introduction to Greve was an overnight stay there on my first bike trip in Italy.
+As I mentioned above, my introduction to Greve was an overnight stay there on my first bike trip in Italy.
 About all I remember is that we stayed in a rather funky hotel above the loggia on the main piazza.